vzhou842/victorzhou.com/content/posts/2019-04-25-build-an-io-game-part-1.md

 In case you've never heard of .io games before: they're free, multiplayer web games that are easy to join (no account required) and usually pit many players against each other in one arena.
 Other famous .io games include [Slither.io](https://slither.io) and [Diep.io](https://diep.io).

 In this post, we're going to **understand how to build an .io game from scratch**.
 All you need is a working knowledge of Javascript: you should be comfortable with things like [ES6](https://www.w3schools.com/js/js_es6.asp) syntax, the `this` keyword, and [Promises](https://developers.google.com/web/fundamentals/primers/promises).
+Even if you're not the most familiar with Javascript, you should still be able to get through most of this post.

 ## An Example .io Game